-The Company maintains an allowance for doubtful accounts to reserve for potentially uncollectible receivable amounts.
-The allowance for doubtful accounts is estimated based upon the Company's assessment of various factors including historical experience, the age of the accounts receivable balances, current economic conditions and other factors that may affect the customers' ability to pay.
+The Group maintains an allowance for doubtful accounts to reserve for uncollectible receivable amounts.
+The allowance for doubtful accounts is estimated based upon the Group's assessment of various factors including historical experience, the age of the accounts receivable balances, current economic conditions and other factors that may affect the customers' ability to pay.